2025 United States strikes on Iranian nuclear sites: U.S. military preparation

 On June 19, Trump issued a statement via White House Press Secretary Karoline Leavitt, saying, "Based on the fact that there's a substantial chance of negotiations that may or may not take place with Iran in the near future, I will make my decision whether or not to go within the next two weeks."
 According to sources, on the same day, Israeli officials (including Netanyahu, Israel Katz and Eyal Zamir) called the Trump administration, saying that they could not wait two weeks; they thought they only had a small opportunity window.
 The phone call also included JD Vance, who pushed back against the Israelis citing concerns about direct U.S. involvement and being pulled into war; Pete Hegseth was also on the call.
-According to The Jerusalem Post, it took Netanyahu and Ron Dermer a week to convince Trump to bomb Iran with Trump and Netanyahu speaking almost daily.
+According to The Jerusalem Post, it took Netanyahu and Ron Dermer a week to convince Trump to bomb Iran, with Trump and Netanyahu speaking almost daily.
 According to the sources, Trump and senior U.S. officials had been impressed by Israel's achievements.
 Trump had only planned to bomb Fordow, but Netanyahu and Dermer convinced him to attack the other sites as well.

 Final mission preparation was reportedly underway by June 20; according to the Associated Press, Trump's prior announcement of a two-week time frame was in actuality deception to obfuscate the impending attack.
-On June 21, the United States deployed B-2 stealth bombers westward over the Pacific Ocean towards Guam on a decoy mission, reportedly due to fears that Trump's social media posts from June 16 and 17 may have tipped off Iranian defenders.
+On June 21, the day before the attack, the United States deployed six B-2 stealth bombers westward over the Pacific Ocean towards Guam on a decoy mission, reportedly due to fears that Trump's social media posts from June 16 and 17 may have tipped off Iranian defenders.
+At the time, the media speculated that the bombers may have been heading towards Anderson Air Force Base.
 According to General Caine, the misdirection and secrecy was intended to "maintain tactical surprise" and that only "an extremely small number of planners and key leaders" knew the acute details of the operation.
 4,000 American personnel were involved in the operation.
 A crew member told General Caine that preparation for the operation "felt like the Super Bowl, the thousands of scientists, airmen, and maintainers all coming together".

-U.S. bases in the Middle East entered a state of highest alert and improved air defenses while Iran threatened to strike any country assisting Israel.
+U.S. bases in the Middle East entered a state of highest alert and improved air defenses, while Iran threatened to strike any country assisting Israel.
 Most of the U.S. military aircraft parked on the tarmac at Al Udeid Air Base in Qatar were no longer visible on satellite imagery by June 19, suggesting they might have been evacuated in case of Iranian retaliation.